In-Hospital Clinical Rotations

 Clinical rotations play a critical role in your nursing education, giving you direct access to patients and providing valuable hands-on experiences.
-As an accelerated nursing student, your clinical rotations will begin during the first semester—and, as you progress in the Direct Entry MSN program so will your level of practice.
-Overall, you can expect to complete approximately 1,020 clinical practicum hours at various healthcare facilities throughout southern Wisconsin, near Kenosha, and northern Illinois, near Chicago.
+Clinical simulations start in your first semester so students will be ready to care for hospitalized patients in second semester clinicals.
+Overall, Direct Entry MSN students can expect quality clinical experiences with expert clinicians and valued clinical partners across a variety of practice areas, administered at various healthcare facilities throughout metro-Milwaukee, southern Wisconsin, and northern Illinois, near Chicago.

-With years of experience to pull from, your preceptor has a lot of valuable insight to share.
+With years of experience to pull from, your instructor has a lot of valuable insight to share.
 He/she will show you the ropes and teach you how to put your nursing theory and clinical skills to work.
-Furthermore, because building a rapport with patients often leads to better outcomes, your preceptor can coach you on how to:
+Furthermore, because building a rapport with patients often leads to better outcomes, your instructor can coach you on how to:

 - Exhibit genuine caring behavior